nilskch/rlox/README.md

 The Lox programming language from the book [Crafting Interpreters](https://craftinginterpreters.com/) is much more feature-rich and the book provides more theory (and is much thicker).
 This repo is my attempt to port the Lox programming language to Rust and learn along the way.

+This is currently work in progress and will take a while.
+I'll update the README once I am done.